Kodik77rus/express-api/README.md

 GET `api/ad/604a990f7c6dba?fields=imgURLs`

-returns response satus code 200, and a json object which contains an title, price, and all imgs url of ad
+returns response satus code 200, and a json object which contains a title, price, and all images urls of ad

 ```json
 {